dfinity/ic-staking-documentation/docs/4-maximum-control-staking-option/4-2-create-neuron-part-1.md

 *Note: To “stake ICP” and to “create a neuron” are the same activity so they are used interchangeably.*

-This section assumess you successfully installed the the QR tools on your **air-gapped computer** from 4.0.
+This section assumes you successfully installed the the QR tools on your **air-gapped computer** from 4.0.

 In this section, we need to "bridge the air gap."
 This means that we will continue to perform the sensitive operations within the **air-gapped computer**, but we will use a **networked smartphone**'s QR code scanner to send the messages from **the air-gapped computer** to the Internet Computer.